 The sun kept chasing her eyelids as she shuffled from bench to chair.
-Her struggle to find a spot where she would not be blinded by the big yellow ball burning in the baby blue sky was undoubtedly an annoyance to her, and a scene of innocent attraction for him.
+Her struggle to find a spot where she would not be blinded by the big yellow ball burning in the baby blue sky was undoubtedly an annoyance to her, and a scene of attraction for him.
 It was the unstoppable sun’s rays that distracted her from noticing a boy gazing at her from the far corner of the cafe’s entrance.
 He had been observing her every move since she arrived at the cafe.
-She was their first customer and he was a local boy who was trying to escape an island that was known, or rather unknown, to others as a hidden gem, the little sister to Mykonos, a dream to some and a reality to the dreamers.
+She was their second customer, after him, and he was a local boy who was trying to escape an island that was known, or rather unknown, to others as a hidden gem, the little sister to Mykonos, a dream to some, and a reality to the dreamers.

-He took a deep breath and walked in her direction tripping slightly realizing that his shoe laces had come undone on his left shoe.
-He wondered how it would be to untie the back of the bathing suit she was wearing.
+He took a deep breath and walked in her direction tripping slightly over his shoelace that had come undone on his left shoe.
+His mind wondered how it would feel to untie the back of the bathing suit that she was wearing under her pink Summer dress.
+Wearing pink on a Greek island… rebel, he thought.
 Leaving the shoe untied, he continued on his way.

 “Are you a swimmer?”
 He asked.
-He did not know where the words came from or even how his vocal cords were able to vibrate to make a distinct pattern of noise for her to understand.
+He did not know where the words came from or even how his vocal cords were able to vibrate to organize a structured pattern of noise for her to understand.

 His inner dialogue ran wild – get a hold of yourself.
 Think.
 Say something.
 Your mind is going blank.
 Don’t mess this up…